DS202-at-ISU/lab-2-lab2_team14/README.md

 others.
 Most of these values are NA.
 YearBuilt is of type num, represents the year the residence was built, and ranges from 1880 to 2021.

+Acres represents the acerage of the properties, is of type ‘double’ and ranges from 0.001 to 4.65.
+TotalLivingArea represents the living area of the properties, is of type ‘double’ and ranges from 3 to 6007 sf.
+Bedrooms represents the number of bedrooms per property, is of type ‘double’, and ranges from 1 to 10.
+FinishedBsmtArea represents the basement area of each property, is of type ‘double’, and ranges from 16 to 2537 sf.
+LotArea represents the lot area of each property, is of type ‘double’, and ranges from 1037 to 202554.
+AC represents whether or not there is an AC in the property, is of type ‘character’, and is either No or Yes.
+Fireplace represents whether or not there is a fireplace on the property, is of type ‘character’, and is either Yes or No. Neighborhood represents the neighborhood of the property and is of type ‘factor’.

 2. Is there a variable of special interest or focus?